Eating Disorder Hotlines

 This organization offers education, information, referrals to clinicians who specialize in eating disorders, support groups, and additional services for people with eating disorders in the New England area.
 It also offers information about nationwide treatment centers and is available between 9 a.m. and 5 p.m.
 EST, Monday–Friday.

 The hotline is intended for anyone living in North America who has any type of crisis or who needs help locating specific resources, including information and referrals for eating disorder treatment.
 Available 24/7, it can offer information and referrals to treatment organizations in your area.

 Available 24/7, 365 days a year, this organization helps people with eating disorders and other mental health issues by connecting callers with trained crisis volunteers who will provide confidential advice, support, and referrals if needed.

-This organization offers 24/7 assistance and nationwide referrals to teens suffering from eating disorders and other mental health or crisis situations.
+This organization offers 24/7 assistance and nationwide referrals to teens with eating disorders and other mental health or crisis situations.
 Thursday’s Child describes its hotlines as unique in that a live person always answers the phone, as opposed to some other hotlines that might first put a person on hold.
-It also offers a specific helpline for anorexia and for binging and bulimia.
+It also offers a specific helpline for anorexia and for bulimia and binge eating disorder.

 - National Eating Disorders Association.
 Types and Symptoms of Eating Disorders.